If you are taking your dog outdoors in varying weather conditions, a key to keeping them safe is with a jacket layering system.

 If I’m going prepared for any condition, this is an example of a layering system I use for Summit and Gretel.

-If it’s just a bit chilly and raining, I may take off the Fuzzie and put on the Trench (it’s fleece lined so It’s like a Fuzzie with a waterproof layer on it) or I may put a slicker over a Fuzzie.
+If it’s just a bit chilly and raining, I may take off the base layer and put on only the middle layer.

-I would also do this if it’s windy as the shell only minimally increases the warmth factor but is wind proof so it’s cuts heat loss that way.
+I would also do this if it’s windy as the outer fabric on the fleece only minimally increases the warmth factor but is wind proof so it’s cuts heat loss that way.

 If it’s dry but colder, I would use the Cascadia vest mid layer with a Fuzzie layered underneath.

-If a bit colder but wet, I may use the Cascadia puffy with the trench over it.
+If a bit colder but wet, I may use the middle layer with a waterproof shell (outer layer) over it.

 For really cold conditions, I may layer all 3 together.